XjunY0/Iceberg/README.md

 - ResFlow: https://github.com/FuCongResearchSquad/ResFlow

 **End Tasks:**
-- Popularity Score@K:  It measures whether the vectors retrieved by a query are both relevant and popular, as well as the cumulative popularity of those items.
+- Matching Score@K:  It measures whether the vectors retrieved by a query are both relevant and popular, as well as the cumulative popularity of those items.

+#### D5: AG-News

+NLP Anomaly Detection (NLP-AD) aims to identify text instances that deviate from normal linguistic patterns by using text embeddings and vector similarity search.
+Unlike structured data, text data is inherently unstructured, high-dimensional,and deeply influenced by the nuances of human language.
+We use the AG-News dataset, originally designed for news topic classification, which contains 127,600 samples across four classes: World, Sports, Business, and Sci/Tech.
+Texts from the description column are used as inputs for this task, with the World category designated and downsampled as the anomaly class.
+We form a 1:1 query set by pairing all anomaly samples with an equal number of normal samples, while the remaining normal texts serve as the base set.

+**Emebedding Models:**

+- OPENAI-text-3-large

+**End Tasks:**

+We assign binary labels to indicate whether each text instance represents an anomaly, with anomalous samples labeled as 1 and normal samples as 0.
+This task adopts a kNN-distance anomaly detection criterion: for each query, the mean distance to its top-k retrieved vectors is computed and compared against a threshold derived from normal samples in the base set; samples exceeding the threshold are classified as anomalies.
+The downstream evaluation metric is the detection hit rate@K, defined as the proportion of anomalies correctly identified.

 ## :bookmark_tabs: Supported Algorithms